 Usually, a brick and mortar office follows a 9-hour work schedule.
 In some instances, employees have two 15-minute breaks and 1-hour lunch break.
 There are times clients expect you to be in the office, which dictates when your office needs to be open.

 On the other hand. a virtual office does not necessarily follow a rigid work schedule.
-CloudVO can offer Live Telephone answering, which helps with client expectations, and virtual employees can complete their work can be more project based.
+CloudVO can offer Live business answering services, which helps with client expectations, and virtual employees can complete their work can be more project based.
 This tends to create more responsibility for the projects each employee is working on.

 3. Team collaboration